Matt

 • Maintain Pristine Water Quality: This is the cornerstone of betta health.
 Perform weekly partial water changes of 25-50%, depending on your tank size and bioload.
 Use a reliable water testing kit to monitor ammonia, nitrite, and nitrate levels and keep them within safe ranges for bettas (ammonia and nitrite at zero, nitrate below 20 ppm).
 Invest in a good-quality filter appropriate for your tank size and ensure it’s properly maintained.

 • Create a Stress-Free Environment: Stress is a significant weakening factor for fish.
 Provide your betta with an appropriately sized tank for its needs (at least 5 gallons for a single betta).
-Decorate the tank with live or silk plants to offer hiding spots and enrich the environment.
+Decorate the tank with silk or live plants to offer hiding spots and enrich the environment.
 Avoid tank mates that could nip at the betta’s fins or bully it.
 If you must have tank mates, choose peaceful community fish like celestial pearl danios or neon tetras.

 • Quarantine New Fish: New arrivals can introduce diseases to your existing fish.
 Set up a quarantine tank and house new fish there for several weeks before introducing them to the main tank.
 This allows you to monitor them for any signs of illness and prevents potential outbreaks in your main display.